akikuno/DAJIN2/README.md

 # 🌟 Features

 + **Comprehensive Mutation Detection**
-  DAJIN2 can detect a wide range of genome editing events in nanopore-targeted regions, from point mutations to structural variants.
+  DAJIN2 can detect a wide range of genome editing events in targeted regions, from point mutations to structural variants.
   It is particularly effective at identifying **unexpected mutations** and **complex mutations**, such as insertions within deleted regions.

 + **Highly Sensitive Allele Classification**